Students

 Program Overview

-The program consists of a blend of compulsory and elective classes, including a group project and an individual project.
+The programme is delivered over two teaching semesters, with a combination of compulsory and elective classes, including a group project and an individual project.
 The taught part of the course comprises 120 credits, including a 40-credit group project.

 • Ship Design and Safety